Hill rallies Saints to 19-17 victory over Chargers

 In a game where Philip Rivers and Drew Brees were sideline observers, Hill supplied most of the quarterback highlights.
-The third-year, all-purpose player was 11 of 15 for 136 yards and a pair of touchdowns and ran for 55 yards.
-New Orleans trailed 17-3 at halftime.
+He was 11 of 15 for 136 yards and a pair of touchdowns and ran for 55 yards.

+With New Orleans trailing 17-3 at halftime, Hill felt the pressure was on him to produce.

+“I felt like we needed some energy.
+And the thing I reiterated in the huddle was we’re going to have a chance to win this football game,” Hill said.
+“I know it’s a preseason game, but this is what it’s all about, and if we came here to not win then we’re wrong.
+So that was the objective.”

 Hill threw a 27-yard TD pass to Austin Carr with 3:10 remaining in the third quarter to bring the Saints (1-1) to 17-10.